-What this shows is that rates have remained constant during the last three years, with slight fluctuations that haven’t affected the economy of Finland or the population’s lifestyle too much, not even within the recent sanitary crisis.
+What this shows is that rates have remained constant during the last few years, with slight fluctuations that haven’t affected the economy of Finland or the population’s lifestyle too much, despite the worrying inflation of 2022 and 2023 so far.

-Following the trend of the wage growth, again, we get the confirmation that the average salaries have been constant during the last few years, as the growth percent has barely decreased by 0.5% by the end of 2020 and slighty increased by 0.2% by the beginning of 2021.
+Following the trend of the wage growth, again, we get the confirmation that the average salaries have been constant during the last few years.

 So, if you’re looking for a labor market that can offer you security and constant rates, Finland may be amongst your best options.
 The average salary is not amongst the highest in Europe, but is still high and able to ensure great living standards.

-Summing-up everything in this article, the minimum salary in Finland is not legally regulated for 2021, neither has it been for the last years.
+Summing-up everything in this article, the minimum salary in Finland is not legally regulated for 2023, neither has it been in the past.
 This is the same as in Sweden and Norway and apparently a thing of countries in the Scandinavia region.